Edge detection with trigonometric polynomial shearlets: Introduction

 Based on these theoretical results, practical applications for the detection of edges in images were developed \cite{yi:shear_edge}.
-Therefore, discrete frames of shearlets were constructed by sampling continuous shearlet systems in a suitable way \cite{kutyniok:construction}.
+Therefore, discrete frames of shearlets were constructed by sampling the parameters of the continuous shearlet systems in a suitable way \cite{kutyniok:construction}.
 Based on the result for curvelets \cite{candes:curvelets}, it was possible to show that discrete shearlet systems are essentially optimal for the sparse approximation of so-called cartoon-like functions \cite{labate:sparse}.
+This result implies the upper estimate

-This result, together with a proof for the existence of a lower bound for the magnitude of the shearlet coefficients, was recently used to show that discrete shearlets are able to detect singularities along curves of the boundary of characteristic functions \cite{labate:detection}.
+for some constant $C>0$ independent of the scale parameter $j$.
+In \cite{labate:detection}, the authors showed the existence of a lower estimate $\abs{\left\langle \chi_T,\psi_{j,\ell,\mathbf{k}_\ell} \right\rangle}\geq C\,2^{-3j/2}$ if the localization and orientation of the discrete shearlet are sufficiently close to the boundary curve and its normal direction.
+These two estimates are the discrete analogs of \cref{eq:lower_bound_cont} and \cref{eq:upper_bound_cont} implying that discrete shearlets are able to detect step discontinuities along boundary curves of characteristic functions.

 The framework of multivariate periodic wavelets was developed for example in \cite{goh:multi_periodic_wavelets,maksimenko:multi_periodic_wavelets}.
-In \cite{bergmann:dlVP,langemann:multi_periodic_wavelets} the corresponding wavelet functions were trigonometric polynomials of Dirichlet and de la Vall\'{e}e Poussin type, which can be well localized in the time and frequency domain.
+In \cite{bergmann:dlVP,langemann:multi_periodic_wavelets} the corresponding wavelet functions were trigonometric polynomials of Dirichlet and de la Vall\'{e}e Poussin-type, which can be well localized in the time and frequency domain.
 The construction allows for fast decomposition algorithms \cite{bergmann:FFTtorus} with many different dilation matrices on each scale, including shearing.
-This gives rise to directional decompositions of the frequency domain similar to the tilling of the frequency plane in the case of discrete shearlet systems.
-In this paper we use the latter construction to show an analogue result to \cite{labate:detection} for a discrete system of periodic de la Vall\'{e}e Poussin type wavelets which are trigonometric polynomials.
+This gives rise to directional decompositions of the frequency domain similar to the tilling of the frequency plane in the case of discrete shearlet systems \cite{candes:curvelets,labate:detection}.

+In this paper we use the latter construction to prove two main theorems which provide upper and lower bounds similar to \cite{labate:detection}, but this time for a discrete system of periodic de la Vall\'{e}e Poussin-type wavelets that are trigonometric polynomials.
+The upper estimate in \cref{thm:upper_estimate} refines the estimate \cref{eq:upper_bound_discrete} by including the localization and orientation dependency of the shearlet coefficients in the decay estimate. \cref{thm:lower_estimate} is the analog of the main result in \cite{labate:detection} and implies that the constructed trigonometric polynomial shearlets in this paper are able to detect step discontinuities along boundary curves of periodic functions.